coolwanglu/pdf2htmlEX/README.md

-# David's Branch of pdf2htmlEX
+# David Morton's Personal Fork of pdf2htmlEX!!!
 This isn't really a maintained branch anymore.
 I've created this branch to fix a few issues with PDF forms, and how they might translate to HTML blobs.
 I'm not a pro at C++, so if you, in the great wild internet, are reading these words I'm shouting into the void right now, and you feel like criticizing my commits, feel free.
 I mostly just get into this code and then get out as quickly as I can before someone claims I know C++.

 # Original Readme content